Pandemic-related policies and regulation, market conditions are top concerns in the healthcare industry

 Following is commentary on the 2021 top 10 risks rated by board members and C-suite executives in the healthcare industry.

-The development of a comprehensive organizational vaccine protocol is critical to meeting the associated regulatory requirements and mitigating legal and regulatory compliance risk in the likely event of future scrutiny by government agencies.
+The development of a comprehensive organisational vaccine protocol is critical to meeting the associated regulatory requirements and mitigating legal and regulatory compliance risk in the likely event of future scrutiny by government agencies.

 COVID-19 has dramatically changed the healthcare delivery system and impacted patient behaviors.
 The increased media attention on healthcare has resulted in more patients taking an active role in their healthcare, seeking online information, having a willingness to participate in clinical trials, and sharing their own health information in response to the need for new treatments and models of care.